Augsburg raid: Background

 44 Squadron had been working with the Lancaster prototype since its arrival there in September, and had laid sea mines with the aircraft in March to gain some operational experience, but the Lancaster was still unknown to the Germans.
 This would be the aircraft's first major test.
-It would be an experimental raid which would take advantage of the speed, range and bombload of the Lancaster.
+It would be an experimental attack which would take advantage of the speed, range and bombload of the Lancaster.

 Planning

-It was hoped that a daylight raid would enable accurate bombing, whilst low level flight would mean that they would be undetected by radar and hopefully achieve surprise.
+It was hoped that a daylight raid would enable accurate bombing, whilst low level flight would mean that they would be undetected by radar and perhaps achieve surprise.
 Seven Lancasters from No 44 Squadron and seven from No 97 Squadron would practice long low level flights around Britain and make simulated raids on Inverness, Scotland as preparation for the raid.
 This training led many of the crews to speculate that their target would be the German naval facility at Kiel.